ast0815/remu/docs/examples/02/README.rst

 ::

-    print_(lm.max_likelihood_p_value(mix_model, nproc=4))
+    test = likelihood.HypothesisTester(calc_mix)
+    print_(test.max_likelihood_p_value())

 .. include:: mix_model_p_value.txt
     :literal:

-Now the two parameters are the weights of model A and B respectively.
-In this combined model, there might be a small contribution of model A in the maximum likelihood solution.
+The two parameters of this new combined model are the weights of model A and B respectively.
+This allows a contribution of model A in the maximum likelihood solution.

 It might be useful to calculate a confidence interval for a parameter embedded in a larger hypothesis with more parameters.
 This can be done by fixing that